 Use “Washington, D.C.”
 Don’t use “D.C.” or “DC.”

 Always spell out a state name if it’s part of a title or name: Virginia Department of Education, not VA Department of Education.
 There’s flexibility with this rule when using Twitter due to character limitations.

-If it’s possible that some of your readers may not be familiar with an acronym, spell it out, then list the acronym next to it in parentheses the first time you mention it.
+Spell out an acronym the first time you mention it, followed by the acronym in parenthesis.
 Use the acronym for all references thereafter.
 Due to Twitter’s character limitations, there’s flexibility with this rule.